 (a) your use of the Services;

-(b) any breach or non-compliance by you of any term of these Terms of Service or any GPC Party policies;
+(b) any breach or non-compliance by you of any provision of these Terms or any Google or GPC policies;

 (c) any dispute or litigation caused by your actions or omissions; or

-In addition to the electronic communications authorized under the Section entitled, "Electronic Communications", statements, notices and other communications to you may be made by mail, email, postings on the Google Web Sites or other reasonable means.
-We may also provide notices of changes to the Terms of Service or other matters by displaying links to notices on the Google Web Sites.
+In addition to the electronic communications authorized under the Section entitled, "Electronic Communications", statements, notices and other communications to you may be made by mail, email, postings on Google company web sites or mobile apps or other reasonable means.
+We may also provide notices of changes to the Terms or other matters by displaying links to notices on the Google web sites or mobile apps.
 Notice to GPC and Google may be made by mail to:

 Attn: Google Payments